xmagor/CTF-Writeups/2022-HackTheBox-HackTheBoo/1-web/README.md

+# Web Challenges

-Below you can read the description, materials and difficulty of each of the web challenges to the HackTheBoo 2022:
+Below you can read the description, materials and difficulty of each of the web challenges to the HackTheBoo 2022

 ## [Evaluation Deck](./1-Evaluation-Deck.md)